denzelrenner/LIFE4136-Group1-Rotation2/README.md

 |VCFs|UK_scan_dips.vcf<br>UK_scan_tets.vcf|
 |Reference_Genome|C_excelsa_V5_braker2_wRseq.gff3<br>C_excelsa_V5.fasta<br>C_excelsa_V5.fasta.fai|

+The vcf file contains variants.
+The gff contains annotations for the reference genome, and the fasta is of the reference and has been indexed to produce a .fai compatible with many tools like samtools and GATK

 Explain what fai is and put a link as well, and also .dict A more detailed explanation on these file types can be found on the [gatk website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

-Check i there are other files they might need
-Say what the VCf file contains and the gff as well

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.
 Dependencies for certain packages, and their versions, are placed in parentheses.
 Some references were chosen based on what was recommended on the tools online help page.